HribernikBlaz/passwordGenerator/README.md

 ## Preview 📷

-[QR Code Generator Preview](https://blazhribernik-passwordgenerator.netlify.app/) <!-- Replace with the URL to the live preview if available -->
+[Random Password Generator Preview](https://blazhribernik-passwordgenerator.netlify.app/) <!-- Replace with the URL to the live preview if available -->

 *Note: Please make sure to handle secure storage and transmission of generated passwords as appropriate for your application's security requirements.*